Winery Inventory Management: How to Get Started

 – Amy Aguilera, director of operations, Thomas Allen Vineyards & Winery

-3. Based on forecasted sales, when should I order more packaging materials?
+- Based on planned production, when should I order more packaging materials?

 Free Resource: Winery Software Buyer’s Guide